 Activity note: Walks to Kelley House and Ford House are one block from the hotel; paved surface.
 Walk through Mendocino historic district is approximately 1 mile (about an hour); flat and uneven surfaces.
 Walk on Headlands trail is approximately 1/2 mile (about an hour); trail uneven in sections, muddy after rain.

-Morning: Learn about Mendocino’s earliest residents, the Pomo Indians, with a local expert who will share examples of their crafts and customs.
-Scholars believe the name Pomo means “the people” — modified by where a particular group was located, e.g., Kashaya (Southwestern) Pomo.
-They lived in generally unrelated groups for thousands of years and relied on fishing, hunting and gathering for their food.
-Few in number, the height of their population was about 8,000 in the late 18th Century.
-From the RS meeting room, we walk a block to the Kelley House Museum.
-This ocean-view historic house was built in 1861 by William Kelly one of Mendocino’s founding fathers.
-Docents interpret the Museum's exhibits that focus on Native Americans, the shipwreck “Frolic” and period furniture from the late 1800s.
-As we walk through part of the Mendocino and Headlands Historic District, a reenactor portraying 19th Century resident E.C.
-Williams shares stories from his hometown’s past.
+Morning: We’ll be joined by a local expert for a presentation on Mendocino’s ocean and coastal ecosystems.
+We’ll then embark on a walking field trip that takes us first to the Kelley House Museum.
+This ocean-view historic house was built in 1861 by William Kelly, one of Mendocino’s founding fathers.
+Docents will interpret the Museum's exhibits that focus on Native Americans, the shipwreck “Frolic,” and period furniture from the late 1800s.
+As we continue walking through part of the Mendocino and Headlands Historic District, a reenactor portraying 19th Century resident E.C.
+Williams will share stories from his hometown’s past.
 Perched on the bluff overlooking the river and the ocean, the town is not only classically picturesque, it is also one of the best examples of a vibrant historic landscape where people carry on their everyday lives amid the delightful and enduring legacy of the past.
-After the field trip, we walk to restaurant for lunch.
+After the field trip, we will walk to the restaurant for lunch.

-Lunch: At a Mendocino restaurant to mix and mingle with local folks.
+Lunch: At a Mendocino restaurant, we’ll order from the menu as we mix and mingle with local folks.

 Afternoon: Next, we walk to the Ford House Museum and Visitor Center, situated in Mendocino Headlands State Park that wraps around the town with walking trails and beautiful views of the ocean and rugged coastline.
 View exhibits about the early settlement era including a scale model of the town as it was in 1890.
 The overall harmony of the streetscapes and the consistency of the historic townscape are thanks to the foresight of citizens who in 1971 got their town included on the National Register of Historic Places.
 One of the earliest district nominations in California, this helped preserve and acknowledge the importance of Mendocino, a place that figured importantly in the development and the economy of the Redwood coast following statehood.
 We then head out on a naturalist-led walking field trip into the Mendocino Headlands to learn about the area’s natural and cultural history and observe native flora and fauna.
 A pleasant walk takes us back to the hotel.